 - Marks & Spencer Main entrance: hot and cold drinks, snacks, salads, sandwiches, etc. plus a selection of convenience food and bakery items, newspapers and useful items.

 - There are also vending machines at various locations throughout the hospital.

-The hospital is expanding visiting from 17th May, but the details vary on different wards.
+Visiting is limited and the details vary on different wards.
 Find all the details on the hospital’s website here.